 See more: Which state should you choose to study in the US?

-In general, studying in the US has always been a dream for many people because of the world's most advanced education system, along with a variety of disciplines and scholarships to support international students.
-However, the competitiveness of these support packages is very high, so you should look for counseling centers to save time searching and get advice on the most perfect route.
+In general, studying in the US has always been a dream for many people because of the world's most advanced education system along with a variety of disciplines and scholarships to support international students.
+However, the competition of these support packages is very high, so you should look for counseling centers to save time searching and get advice on studying in the United States with the most perfect route.

-In particular, you will be able to practice the interview process, complete your application to study in the US with a visa pass rate of up to 95%, and equip yourself with skills before going to study abroad.
-You can attend the events of the American Study Abroad Festival to have a direct conversation with the university's representatives, review applications on the spot, and hunt for scholarships to study abroad with a value of up to 100%.
+In particular, you will be able to practice the interview process, complete your application to study in the US with a visa pass rate of up to 95% and equip yourself with skills before going to study abroad.
+You can attend study abroad festival events to have a direct conversation with school representatives, review applications on the spot, and hunt for scholarships to study abroad with a value of up to 100%.

 IDP is a leading study abroad counseling center with more than 55 years of experience in the field of study abroad counseling in Australia, the UK, the US, Canada, New Zealand, and Ireland, helping Vietnamese students realize their dreams of studying in the US.
 To make your journey to conquer your dream of studying in the U.S. more convenient, contact the IDP 19006955 hotline for support.

-Contact IDP to start your study abroad consultation today!
+Contact IDP to start your study abroad consultation in the USA today!

 Hover over the city cards to discover more!